Venmo vs Cash App: Which is right for you in 2025?

 Venmo vs Cash App: Features

 For the most part, Venmo and Cash App are similar, especially since they’re both only currently available within the United States.
-They primarily only differ when it comes to spending limits, security, and customer support.
+While they share many similarities, they differ in design, features, and user experience.
+Here’s a deeper look at how they compare across key categories…

 Spending limits